Poison Ivy Rash On Children: Symptoms And Treatment

 • Rashes lasting more than three weeks

-The severe symptoms of the allergy are usually seen four to seven days after exposure to urushiol.
+The severe symptoms of the allergy in children are usually seen four to seven days after exposure to urushiol.

 The doctor or pediatric dermatologist may conduct a physical examination to diagnose the plant-induced rash.
 They may also inquire about any additional symptoms and your child’s medical history.